awsdocs/amazon-s3-developer-guide/doc_source/kms-using-sdks.md

    keyName, file).withSSEAwsKeyManagementParams(new SSEAwsKeyManagementParams());
 ```

-In this case, Amazon S3 uses the AWS managed CMK \(see [Using Server\-Side Encryption with CMKs Stored in AWS KMS ](UsingKMSEncryption.md)\.
-You can optionally create a customer managed CMK and specify that in the request\.
+In this case, Amazon S3 uses the AWS managed CMK \(see [Using Server\-Side Encryption with CMKs Stored in AWS KMS ](UsingKMSEncryption.md)\)\.
+You can optionally create a symmetric customer managed CMK and specify that in the request\.

 ```
 PutObjectRequest putRequest = new PutObjectRequest(bucketName,